Back to top anchor

 • Private: Your information is secure and protected.

-• Flexible: Use SPARX alongside support from a health provider or other types of help.
+• Flexible: Use SPARX independently or alongside support from a health provider.

 • Supportive: SPARX can guide you to additional help if needed.